 more recent forensic analysis results that evidenced what became of her.

 Amelia Earhart did not die 'on or around' July 2, 1937.
 She lived for many years

 beyond that time and early on while doing so, she became known by a different name.

 Anyone who thinks this isn't true is mistaken.
 It is difficult

-to recognize why, though, because historians, to include those at the Smithsonian Institution, developed the habit of only
+to recognize this truth, though, because historians, to include those at the Smithsonian Institution, developed the habit

-questioning--as opposed to looking into--anything that differed from the default
+of only questioning--as opposed to looking into--any idea that differed

 The news article below appeared in May of 1948,